Ghanari: People

-The local language is primarily Punjabi while Hindi and English are used in official purpose.
-The population of Ghanari is around 4500.
+The local language is Kandi dialect of Punjabi while Hindi and English are used for official purpose.
+The population of Ghanari is around 4600.
 Most of people of Ghanari belong to the Education Department, explaining Ghanari's fame for its teachers.

 Ghanari has given many soldiers and officers to Indian Armed Forces including a winner of sword of honour at Indian Military Academy.

 Climatic conditions

-In summer, Ghanari's temperature reaches up to 46-47 degree and in winters it falls to -2 degree.
+In summer, Ghanari's temperature reaches up to 46-47 degrees Celsius and in winters it falls to -2 degrees Celsius.

 Education

 In 2011, literacy rate of Ghanari was 91.56% compared to 82.80% of Himachal Pradesh.
 Male literacy stands at 97.00% while female literacy rate was 86.43%.